maxschebek/neural-network/README.md

 # Neural network with backpropagation

 This repo contains an implemenation of a neural network utilizing linear algebra routines provided by [numpy](https://numpy.org/doc/stable/index.html).
 The implementation follows Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning).
-Details on the implemenation can be found in the [documentation](documentation/neural_network.pdf).
+Details  can be found in the [documentation](documentation/neural_network.pdf).
 ## Setup

 Install poetry